 ★★★★“Lek does not need comparisons, or classification: it can stand on its own as a unique achievement.” — Filmuforia

 Also see Mark Kermode’s review in The Guardian.

-There is also a Blu-Ray version.
+There is also a DVD version.
 See this link for more information.

 Running time: 90 minutes, English Language with Invented Language (with English Subtitles).